Program Website: http://www.hiram.edu/environstudies

 Environmental studies is available as an academic major or minor.
 Upon declaring a major or minor, students will choose an environmental studies faculty advisor and, by the end of their sophomore year, identify the area of emphasis to guide their course of study.
 The environmental studies program is administered and primarily taught by environmental studies faculty.
 Additional courses and perspectives are provided by contributing faculty from many disciplines including: art, biology, chemistry, communication, economics, education, English/writing, entrepreneurship, history, philosophy, political science, psychology, sociology, and more.

-Michael Benedict, (2006) Associate Professor of Environmental Studies; Director of Institutional Grants
+Michael Benedict, (2006) Associate Professor of Environmental Studies; Conservation Director & Interim Director of the James H. Barrow Biological Field Station and Northwoods Field Station

 B.S., Universidade Santa Ursula, Brazil;